MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/create-apply-retention-labels.md

 To create a rule, right-click an item \> **Rules** \> **Create Rule** \> **Advanced Options** \> **Rules Wizard** \> **apply retention policy**.

 ![Rules wizard with option to apply retention policies](../media/eeb2407c-15b6-4224-99cf-e0a00034d8ea.png)

+Although the UI refers to retention policies, it's your retention labels that display here and can be selected, not your retention policies.

 ## Updating retention labels and their policies